-When you’re looking to buy a new vehicle, there are certain terms that can cause confusion if you haven’t encountered them before.
-With this in mind, below is a handy A-Z jargon buster to get rid of any confusion.
+When you’re looking to buy a new vehicle, there are certain terms that can cause confusion if you haven’t encountered them before (some can save you money on your fleet insurance cost) With this in mind, below is a handy A-Z jargon buster to get rid of any confusion.

 ABS – ABS is an acronym for Antilock Braking System.
 This is a safety measure that prevents the wheels from locking if you need to emergency brake, giving you greater control over the vehicle and reducing stopping distances.

 Appreciation – Appreciation is simply when a vehicle’s value increases over time.

 A/T – Automatic transmission - This is when a vehicle’s gears are changed automatically without the need for a gearstick.